BardisRenos/Spring-Boot-with-Spock-Testing/README.md

 ###  Building the Controller layer.

 The end points of the application.
+Some examples

 ```java
     @GetMapping(value = "/users")